dbrown499/winter-2025-technical-interview-practice/lesson23-sliding-window/README.md

 Question: What could potentially go wrong with the while loop in this function?
 Consider edge cases where nums may contain zeros or negative numbers.

+If nums has zeros or negative numbers, shrinking the window might not actually decrease sum like we expect.
+That could mess things up by either making the loop run longer than it should or skipping over valid subarrays.

 ## Lecture Content (20 minutes)
 Advanced Concepts in Sliding Window Technique